CleWiDank/path_planning/README.md

 heading direction.
 The points of the previous path that are not visited by the car are reused within the next frame.
 To fill up the point lane I generate “add on” points which are equally spaced compared to the existing point lane and in accordance to the spline.

+Comment: To run the code you need to add the Eigen-libary to src.